developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 :material-check-all: Note the `accept` header we pass to the fetch API on line
 8. This will make sure that the Kratos server responds with the JSON and won't redirect us to the same URL as we are in right now.
-The alternative will result in double redirection to the current web address, which will nullify the `origin` header and [you'll face a CORS error].
+Ignore doing so and it will result in double redirection to the current web address, which will nullify the `origin` header and [you'll face a CORS error].

 At this point, we have the JSON response from the Kratos server.
 We have to use that information to dynamically create an HTML form to render for the user.

-In order to be able to parse the JSON and render an HTML form from it, you have to know what type of response the Kratos server will send you.
+In order to be able to parse the JSON and render an HTML form from it, you have to know what type of JSON response you can expect from the Kratos server.

 The JSON response from the registration flow looks something like the following.
 :point_down: If you pay close attention, you will notice that the JSON response